A life crisis can hit you at any stage of life. Learn from us why crises can arise and how you can master your challenging situation!

 Often the causes of a life crisis are related to one's love life, one's values and expectations of life, and one's career.

 In a severe crisis, many people lose their Motivation.
-The hope for a quick overcoming of the challenging situation is thus dimmed.
+The Hope of a rapid overcoming of the challenging situation is thus clouded.
 A better future hardly seems possible.
 Although life crises are caused by unfavorable circumstances and often seem fated, it depends decisively on you whether and how quickly you overcome a crisis.